faiyazmn/Loan-Approval-Prediction-System/README.md

-# Building an Intelligent Loan Default Prediction System
+# Building an Intelligent Loan Approval Prediction System
-## Project Overview: Building an Intelligent Loan Default Prediction System

 **Problem Statement**
 In the world of lending, one of the biggest challenges banks and financial institutions face is predicting whether a borrower will default on their loan.
 Getting this wrong can be costly: